BytesByJay/birthday-surprise/README.md

 </div>
 ```

-### 5. Add Background Music
+### 5. Customize Background Music (Optional)
+A sample audio file is already included!
+To use your own:
 1. Get a birthday song (MP3 format, under 5MB)
-2. Replace the placeholder `birthday-song.mp3` file with your actual audio file
+2. Replace the current `birthday-song.mp3` file with your preferred audio
-3. Keep the same filename or update the path in `script.js` line 545
+3. Keep the same filename for automatic detection

 ### 6. Customize Colors
 Edit `styles.css` to change the color scheme.
 The main colors are defined in CSS variables starting at line 22: